Your shopping cart is empty

 Mondays @ 8:00pm

 Instructors: Roxanne and Robert

 Our beginning series classes are all the basics (plus some of the fun and fancy) broken up into three parts.
-Starting with this class or the Turns series is ideal.
-This section starts with developing clear and concise leads and follows, your tango walk, amagues, and ochos (simple pivots).
+Starting with this class or the Ochos series is ideal.
+This section starts with developing clear and concise leads and follows, your tango walk, amagues, and molinetas (turns/ grapevines).
 Then we play with the ideas of Barridas (drags), Paradas (stops), and pivoting and balancing techniques.
 Come get tangled up with us!

 - It is inadvisable to start in Beginning Tango: Crossed System.
 The Molinetas, and Ochos are much easier and the movements more recognizable.
 The three classes combine and help develop a strong foundation where you can choose your path of intermediate skills.

 We look forward to teaching you to dance!!!

 * Note: You are allowed 2 Make-up classes per 8 week session.
 You may take them in a equal or lower level class or by going to a practica.
 They must be arranged in advance and taken within the time frame of the class you are enrolled in (you can even make them up in advance of missing the class).
 There are no refunds or credits given after the first day of class.
 If there is space available, you may pay for a single class ($20) at the beginning of the series (to try it out) if you are unsure about committing to the entire class.

 A brief history of Argentine Tango